Wayne45/envoy_distributed_tracing/Readme.md

 ### Run:
 1. `docker-compose build`
-2. `docker-compose up`
+2. `docker-compose up -d`
 3. Hit http://localhost:8080 to generate some tracing data
 4. Visit http://localhost:16686 in your browser

 This is what the output should look like